-3.7 Our conclusion is that the assumptions adopted, and the inputs and processes used in the modelling of notional inter-site diversion costs and inter-island milk transport costs are likely to be practically feasible for an efficient processor.
-We consider that:

-- 3.7.1 the modelling simplifications result in a small net understatement of intersite diversion costs.
-However, given the immaterial size of the net understatement and its minimal effect on the final base milk price, our overall conclusion is that inter-site diversion costs in the base milk price calculation are likely to be practically feasible for an efficient processor. - 3.7.2 there is sufficient capacity within each island to process all raw milk produced in each island.
+- 3.7 Our draft conclusion is that the assumptions adopted, and the inputs and processes used in the modelling of notional inter-site diversion costs and inter-island milk transport costs are likely to be practically feasible for an efficient processor.
+We consider that: - 3.7.1 the modelling simplifications result in a small net understatement of intersite diversion costs.
+However, given the immaterial size of the net understatement and its minimal effect on the final base milk price, our overall draft conclusion is that inter-site diversion costs in the base milk price calculation are likely to be practically feasible for an efficient processor. - 3.7.2 there is sufficient capacity within each island to process all raw milk produced in each island.
 As such, the Notional Producer would not have been required to transport milk between islands.
-Accordingly, we consider that inter-island transport costs would be zero, and are practically feasible for an efficient processor. - 3.8 Our conclusion is that the modelling of notional inter-site diversion costs and interisland milk transport costs appropriately incentivises Fonterra to operate efficiently. - 3.9 For the reasons given in paragraphs 3.20 to 3.22 below, we have not assessed the ways in which Fonterra uses the assumptions in s 150B(1)(a), (b) and (d) as part of this year's calculation review, and they will be considered as part of our upcoming reviews as a matter of priority.
+Accordingly, we consider that inter-island transport costs would be zero, and are practically feasible for an efficient processor. - 3.8 Our draft conclusion is that the modelling of notional inter-site diversion costs and inter-island milk transport costs appropriately incentivises Fonterra to operate efficiently.